Alexander-Baker-1/Alexander-Baker-1/README.md

 theme: HACKER

 - 👋 Hi, I’m @Alexander-Baker-1
-- 👀 I’m interested in Game Design
+- 👀 I’m interested in Software Development
-- 🌱 I’m currently learning how to use GitHub
+- 🌱 I’m currently working on GitHub projects
 - 💞️ I’m looking to collaborate on anything
 - 📫 How to reach me Alexander.Baker-1@colorado.edu